Scientists have created a new mobile surveillance technique to rapidly diagnose one of agriculture’s oldest enemies – wheat rusts.

 The wheat rust fungi have threatened wheat production almost since the dawn of agriculture and harvests in all major wheat growing areas worldwide remain under threat.
 The best defence is to grow wheat varieties resistant to infection, but over time, new strains of rust develop that lead to new epidemics.
 The best way to stay ahead of the rusts is to quickly identify and track the disease in the field.

-The paper; ‘MARPLE, a point-of-care, strain-level disease diagnostics and surveillance tool for complex fungal pathogens‘ in BMC Biology shows how a research partnership reduced the speed of diagnostics from many months in high-end labs, to just 2 days from the side of an Ethiopian field.
+The paper; ‘MARPLE, a point-of-care, strain-level disease diagnostics and surveillance tool for complex fungal pathogens‘ in BMC Biology shows how a research partnership reduced the speed of diagnostics from many months in high-end labs, to just two days from the side of an Ethiopian field.
 “Knowing which strain you have, is critical information that can be incorporated into early warning systems and results in more effective control of disease outbreaks in farmer’s fields” said Dr Dave Hodson, a rust pathologist at CIMMYT in Ethiopia and co-author.

 “The challenge is that tracking the wheat rusts is not as simple as you would expect.
 There are many different strains, all with unique characteristics that cannot be told apart without lengthy in-lab tests.
 Consequently, identifying which ones are a threat can take many, many months, likely by which time the infection has spread.” said Dr Diane Saunders, lead author and Group Leader at the John Innes Centre.